Mindtrace Jobs

 "result": result,

-"operation_performed": f"{operation}({a}, {b}) = {result}"
+"operation_performed": f"{operation}({a}, {b}) = {result}",

 }

-consumer = MathsConsumer("maths_operations")
+consumer = MathsConsumer()

-job = job_from_schema(schema, MathsInput(
+job = job_from_schema(schema, MathsInput(operation="multiply", a=7.0, b=3.0))

 orchestrator.publish("maths_operations", job)